 After giving the soon-to-be-unemployed barmaids extra money a couple weeks ago to tide them over, I realized that would not be enough.
-With the inroads the coronavirus was making, Thailand was going to be shut down for at least another month or two.
+With the inroads the virus was making, Thailand was going to be shut down for at least another month — or more.
 The women would be hurting, big time.

 Fortunately, I knew what to do.
 In Thailand, one can transfer money to other people’s bank accounts using an ATM — a feature I’ve come to rely on as my philanthropy has grown.
 Using this, I could continue to provide assistance and on short notice.
 All that was needed was the girls’ banking information, which they wrote down for me.